First, a few definitions:

 - Promote awareness.
 Focusing on the world’s most affluent two billion people, launch a MASSIVE global awareness campaign to encourage everyone to quickly replace as many of their meat, dairy, egg and fish calories as possible—with health-promoting, ecosystem saving, whole, plant-based foods.

-The mighty consumer.
 By focusing this campaign on the end consumer, we bypass the highly complex, intertwined, money-driven “system” that controls the process of producing our food.
-When the consumer demand begins to shift quickly in the direction of plant-based over animal-based foods, the markets will respond.
+When consumer demand begins to shift quickly in the direction of plant-based over animal-based foods, the markets will respond.

 The Bottom Line.
-By simply shifting to a whole food, plant-based diet—we can all take charge of our health while averting climate change, easing the water crisis & soil erosion, ending world hunger, and buying us enough time to work on our other primary sustainability issues that future generations must address:
+By simply shifting to a whole food, plant-based diet—we can all take charge of our health while averting the worst effects of climate change, easing the water crisis & soil erosion, ending world hunger, and buying us enough time to work on our other primary sustainability issues that future generations must address:

 Is there another way to avoid the collapse of civilization?
 I don’t believe there is.
 Like Dr. Emmott, I don’t see ANY urgent action toward moving our species back to living in harmony with nature.
 It’s still business as usual all over the world—every country looking out for themselves.
 But if there is a better “workable” plan, I would really like to hear about it.